Lightning-AI/pytorch-lightning/docs/source/advanced/mixed_precision.rst

 Mixed precision combines the use of both FP32 and lower bit floating points (such as FP16) to reduce memory footprint during model training, resulting in improved performance.

-Lightning offers mixed precision training for GPUs, CPUs and TPUs.
+Lightning offers mixed precision training for GPUs and CPUs, as well as bfloat16 mixed precision training for TPUs.

 .. note::